 - Weight loss of two pounds or more

 - Feeling confused or overly tired

 - Lack of urine or a complete cessation of urine

 - Brown vomit or vomit that contains blood

 Steps that may help you feel better when you have morning sickness

 Continue to take your prenatal vitamin, but always take it with food, and keep crackers or a snack near your bed and take a few bites before you get up.
 Try eating a few small meals each day instead of three larger ones, and drink lot of fluids to prevent dehydration from morning sickness.
 We also suggest that you avoid fatty and spicy foods; instead, focus on foods that are bland – rice, cereal or foods high in protein, particularly milk and yogurt.

-Our Grapevine and Alliance obgyns and staff are here to help with morning sickness.
+Our Grapevine and Fort Worth ObGyns and staff are here to help with morning sickness.
 Contact us today for an appointment.